NeilJustice/ZenUnitAndMetalMock/README.md

 The above `TEST3X3` syntax defines three independent test cases for function `Calculator::Add(int x, int y)`, with test case values processed "three by three" for a total of three unit tests.

-Here is the ZenUnit syntax for specifying template-parameterized test classes:
+Here is the ZenUnit syntax for a template-parameterized test class:

 ```cpp
 template<